Addressing some of your questions

 - Can I get a double major?
 Because Swarthmore requires only twelve courses in engineering for an Engineering Major, students are able to easily double major in four years without taking overloads.
 Common double majors include Economics, Mathematics and Computer Science.
 However, students at Swarthmore are a diverse group and we have had double majors with Philosophy, Political Science, Religion, Music, and just about any other degree offered by the college.
 If you choose not to invest all of the time for a double major, a minor is also a possibility; this gives you the opportunity to study a topic in depth without requiring the commitment of a full major.

 - Can I take a semester abroad?
 Many of our students take a semester abroad.
-Recent choices have included schools in Australia, New Zealand, England, Ireland, Scotland, Poland and Spain.
+Recent choices have included schools in Australia, New Zealand, England, Ireland, Scotland, Poland, South Africa and Spain.

 - What options do I have if I decide to take more specialized courses than Swarthmore offers?
 If you decide to take more specialized courses you can take courses at the University of Pennsylvania's School of Engineering and Applied Science.
 There is a train that goes between Swarthmore's campus and the campus of Penn in less than half an hour.
 It is also possible to take a semester elsewhere; Swarthmore even has an exchange program with Harvey Mudd College.